resslinux/ressiboot/README.rst

-goofiboot Simple UEFI boot manager
+ressiboot Simple UEFI boot manager
 ----------------------------------

-goofiboot is a fork of gummiboot - which is now dead upstream.
+ressiboot is a fork of goofiboot - which is now dead upstream.

-This fork is now being used for Solus (and anyone else if they're interested) because we need the full features of gummiboot, outside of the context of systemd.
+This fork is now being used for RESS Linux (and anyone else if they're interested) because we need the full features of gummiboot, outside of the context of systemd.